 Whilst the Holy Grail would be to completely rewrite software to be as simple as Uber, or redesign business processes as two-clicks-and-done, this is not always possible and so businesses need other methods to achieve simplicity.
 One such method is to deploy Electronic Performance Support Software (EPSS) to help users on the job, and it just so happens that SAP has one of the best tools around to do just that.
-SAP Workforce Performance Builder.
+SAP Enable Now.

 In a nutshell it is software that enables you to quickly create and deploy training materials throughout a project life-cycle.
 Those training materials can be simulations, documentation, test scripts or even (the best part) in-application context sensitive help.
-To expand on this WPB, if implemented correctly, enables the creation of a fully-functional knowledge content factory providing ongoing performance support for the workforce.
-The goal of EPSS and therefore SAP WPB, is to make help quicker to access than walking over to the Subject Matter Expert’s desk to ask her.
+To expand on this SAP Enable Now, if implemented correctly, enables the creation of a fully-functional knowledge content factory providing ongoing performance support for the workforce.
+The goal of EPSS and therefore SAP Enable Now, is to make help quicker to access than walking over to the Subject Matter Expert’s desk to ask her.

-There are a myriad of use cases that could best be implemented by WPB, but these are for subsequent blog posts.
+There are a myriad of use cases that could best be implemented by SAP Enable Now, but these are for subsequent blog posts.
 For this introductory post I will expound on three; an in-context help menu , real-time access to performance support materials in the field, and electronic change management support.